Big Brother (Australian TV series) season 1: Broadcast

 Shortly before the premiere of the season, a special entitled Big Brother Revealed aired, featuring information on the casting process and the development of the house.
-The series held a live launch on 23 April 2001.
+The series premiered on 24 April 2001, with the Housemates entering the day before.
 The contestants were recorded 24 hours a day with cameras fixed around the house, and had to wear portable microphones.
 Each night, Network Ten broadcast a daily highlights show, and from the second week there was a live eviction show hosted by Gretel Killeen, where the evicted Housemate was interviewed.
 The nominations aired during the daily highlights show during this season, making it the only season to not feature a live nominations special.
 This season also aired alongside the Big Brother Saturday spin-off series.
 This was an hour-long special that aired on Saturday evenings, with Gretel Killeen presenting an overview of press discussions of the series that week.
 The series also featured interviews with fans, which were conducted by reporter Sami Lukis.
 News about the previously evicted Housemates was also featured on this special.
 Big Brother Saturday was not featured in any subsequent seasons.
-The season concluded on 16 July 2001, lasting for a total of 85 days.
-This ties Big Brother 1 and Big Brother 8 as being the shortest edition of the series until Big Brother 11.
+The season concluded on 16 July 2001, lasting for a total of 85 days; this tied Big Brother 2001 and Big Brother 2008 as the shortest main editions of the Australian series until Big Brother 2014 and seasons beyond.

 Prizes

 The fourteen Housemates in the game were competing for the grand prize of $250,000.
 Each week, the Housemates attempted to complete various tasks assigned by Big Brother in exchange for a weekly budget, which they used to buy food and luxuries; this included buying things such as alcohol.
-Big Brother 1, unlike other editions of the series, did not feature luxury competitions or prizes throughout the series.
+This season, unlike later editions, did not feature luxury competitions or prizes throughout the series.